 Every city has some common misunderstandings and London is no exception.
-Read on to dispel the common myths and be ‘in-the-know’ when you come and visit.
+Read on to dispel the common myths and mistakes and be ‘in-the-know’ when you come and visit.

 London Bridge, famous for the song ‘London Bridge is Falling Down’ was much more interesting in it’s past incarnations.
 When it was built in medieval times, it was filled with shops and people actually lived on the bridge.
 London Bridge has actually fallen or burnt down many times in it’s turbulent history and now it stands as quite a plain, but dependable fixture on the Thames.